sohnnick/Kaggle-Crypto-Competition/README.md

 Predicting ...

 ### Visualizations
-In the Notebook/Visualization.ipynb notebook, viewers can select a coin then view the price candlesticks and a correlation heatmap.
+In the "Notebook/Visualization.ipynb" file, viewers can select a coin then view the price candlesticks and a correlation heatmap.
 <img src="Images/visualizations.png" alt="viz" width="500" />

 ### Model